EoinKanro/files-to-videos-converter/README.md

 It transforms videos from <project-folder>/target/resultVideos202303222343 to files and delete temp images in process

+### Be careful
-**Result names of videos have a pattern, it's necessary to save names of videos to transform them back to files**
+- Result names of videos have a pattern, it's necessary to save names of videos to transform them back to files
+- It's kind of slow, so I recommend to encode small files ~500 - 1000 mb.
+You can encode several files in the same time

+P.S.
+Please, read terms and conditions of video hosting before uploading.
+Don't brake rules with this soft ;)